Dales and Moors - Kirkby Stephen to Robin Hoods Bay

 The second half of the Coast to Coast, takes in the Yorkshire Dales, the North York Moors and finishes on the Yorkshire coast.
 From Kirkby Stephen at the head of the Vale of Eden, the route climbs into upper Swaledale, one of the longest and most remote valleys of the Yorkshire Dales.
 It follows the dale along riverside paths and across moors over its entire length to the historic market town of Richmond.
 The route continues through the remote heather clad North York Moors to the North Sea.
 A fine walk through Yorkshire's most distinctive countryside.
-We have 3 holidays covering this stretch.
+We have 3 itineraries covering this stretch.

 The middle itinerary for the Dales and Moors walk.
 There are a couple of longer days at the end, but before that no day is more than 14 miles/23km.
 Most walkers choose either this or the 9 days itinerary.

 |Day 1||Travel to Kirkby Stephen for your first nights accommodation|

 |Day 7||Ingleby Arncliffe to Great Broughton||13||21|